bennett-nguyen/marlb/README.md

 `!`: Stop the execution for 0.5 seconds
 <br>
 `:`: Reset duration to `300ms` and pitch level to `2`
+# Update
+- Added `debug` option: use this option to see more verbose logging informations about the execution of the program, usage: `python marlb.py -m debug -f path/to/file`
+- Added a feature to pre-process raw code (code taken from the script file) to remove any newline characters, whitespaces, comments

 # Tutorial
 Today I'll instruct you to write happy birthday in marlb for someone important to you :D